Anonymous-Artifact-Demosites/Savior__Artifact/savior/SAVIOR_GUIDE.md

   handler.py                       # CAPTCHA resolution handler
 ```

-At the repository root, `requirements.txt` and `pyproject.toml` define the Python dependencies, and `.mcp.json` provides the Playwright MCP configuration used by the Browser Interactor.

 ## Security and Ethics

 This tool is intended solely for responsible-disclosure research under controlled conditions, following the Menlo Report principles described in the paper's Ethical Considerations.
 All testing uses researcher-controlled accounts; the artifact ships no target-website credentials and no pre-configured attack scripts.
 Credentials are collected interactively via `getpass` and redacted in output reports.